nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - `CATEGORY`
   - The name of the category to assign the expense to.
   - The category is case-insensitive.
 It can be typed in any combination of upper or lower case.
   - This must be an existing category.
+This must be an existing category.
+If the category has not been created, use the `add-category` command to create the category first, before using this command to tag an expense.
   - This parameter is required.

 Example: